 The objection from The Oaks Residents' Association has expressed concern in respect of the limited detail provided by the applicant in respect of the specific 'client group' intended to be accommodated at the proposed facility and has suggested that the Council should seek further information in this regard before determining the planning application.
-Members must note, however, that the planning system does allow for planning permission to be sought for a particular use class and it is not necessary for an application.
+Members must note, however, that the planning system does allow for planning permission to be sought for a particular use class and it is not necessary for an applicant to supply any specific details other than those required in order to validate the planning application.
 It is then for the Local Planning Authority to consider the merits of the proposed use, taking into account the scope of uses permitted by the use class and any information supplied by the application, and decide whether it is appropriate.
 The Local Planning Authority can, if considered necessary, reasonable and justifiable, then use planning conditions to control or limit the scope of any planning permission it decides to grant.